Manufacturing using webERP

 Install Applications

-I will be hosting webERP and MediaWiki on FreeBSD, a unix-like operating system (GNU/Linux is another popular unix-type operating system).
-The server has been previously configured with Apache 2.4 for the http (web) server and MariaDB 10.0 (compatible with MySQL) for the database server.
+I will install webERP and MediaWiki on FreeBSD, a Unix-like operating system (GNU/Linux is another popular Unix-type operating system).
+The server has already been configured with the Apache HTTP server and MariaDB database server.

 webERP